davidhegardt/AndroidPodcaster/README.md

 # AndroidPodcaster

 Fully working Podcast application for Android.
 SQLite database with full CRUD functionality.
-App is fully translated to Swedish,German,Spanish and French.
+App is fully translated to English,Swedish,German,Spanish and French.
 Users are ablo to :
 - Listen to Top Swe and Eng podcasts which are pre-loaded into the app
 - Search podcasts and add to a personal lists
 - Stream or download episodes from any podcasts